-- The privilege of professional practice imposes obligations of responsibility as well as professional knowledge.
-The ICCA program certifies the credentials of individuals through state/provincial certification boards. - 2.
-The ICCA program will award the title of Certified to individuals who meet the experience, testing requirements and the continuing education requirements of the International Certified Crop Adviser (ICCA) Program.
+The ICCA program will award the title of Certified to individuals who meet the experience, testing requirements and the continuing education requirements of the ICCA program.
 The ICCA program does not require college level education.
-A college education will substitute for part of the ICCA work experience requirement as provided for in the ICCA guidelines. - Certified Crop Advisers (hereafter called Registrants), at the request of a client or employer, must disclose the information used to gain certification.
-Registrants who knowingly misrepresent their credentials will face disciplinary action.
+A college education will substitute for part of the ICCA work experience requirement as provided for in the ICCA guidelines.
+Certified Crop Advisers (hereafter called CCAs), at the request of a client or employer, must disclose the information used to gain certification.
+CCAs who knowingly misrepresent their credentials will face disciplinary action.